 Can I make an amputation negligence claim?

-You can make a medical negligence claim for amputation if you’ve been misdiagnosed or a medical error has led to no other option.
 By making a no win, no fee loss of limb negligence compensation claim with us, you’ll be able to get your life back on track.

 We leave no stone unturned when it comes to getting you the settlement you deserve.
 Your compensation can help to fund private medical treatment, prosthetics (fake limbs) and adaptations to your home.

 We’ll also consider the psychological effects of the amputation.
 Get in touch with us if you’ve had a preventable amputation that wasn’t your fault.

 We have recovered an additional £21.2m more in compensation for clients who switched to us from their previous firm.
 Contact us now to discover the real value of your claim.